Maxwell Lewis

-Maxwell Lewis (born July 27, 2002) is an American professional basketball player for Tofaş of the Basketbol Süper Ligi (BSL).
+Maxwell Lewis III (born July 27, 2002) is an American professional basketball player for the London Lions of the Super League Basketball (SBL) and the EuroCup, on loan from Žalgiris Kaunas.
 He played college basketball for the Pepperdine Waves.

 Lewis was selected in the second round with the 40th overall pick by the Denver Nuggets in the 2023 NBA draft, but was traded to the Los Angeles Lakers on draft night.
 As a rookie, Lewis and the Lakers won the first ever NBA Cup championship in 2023.
 During his time with Los Angeles, he has been assigned to their NBA G League affiliate the South Bay Lakers several times before being traded to the Brooklyn Nets in 2024.

 Early life

 Lewis' father, Robert, is from Los Angeles, California, and moved for work to Las Vegas, Nevada, where Lewis was born and raised.
 Robert served as a coach in recreational youth leagues in the Las Vegas Valley.
 Lewis played basketball in his childhood but stopped playing organized basketball as an elementary school student at the request of his father who believed that a coach was treating him poorly.
 Lewis instead studied the saxophone to replace his idle time but continued to play pickup basketball and trained with his older brother.
 He had a growth spurt four years later that enabled his father to let him play basketball again and made a return in a National Junior Basketball League.
 Lewis led the league in scoring and attracted attention from coaches but enrolled at Somerset-Losse specifically to play in its jazz and concert bands.